coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     <img src="https://i.imgur.com/Ke3Kcbnl.png" alt="WP files">

-    Each website requires a seperate WordPress software i.e. if you want to make 3 different websites then you will have to install 3 seperate WordPress software locally.
+    Each website requires a separate WordPress software i.e. if you want to make 3 different websites then you will have to install 3 separate WordPress software locally.

 ### <a name="mile12"></a> Milestone 1.2: Install MAMP
 Now, you will need a local server (environment) for the WordPress to run on.
 WordPress.org has a [list of recommended servers](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).
-I will use MAMP since it's easy and will help you understand the science "behind the scence".
+I will use MAMP since it's easy and will help you understand the science "behind the scene".
 There is a new tool called [Flywheel](https://local.getflywheel.com/) that's gaining a lot of traction lately.
 I actually like this tool more than MAMP because of its intuitive UI and user-friendly.
 However, I'll recommend you to use one other tool first before getting started on Flywheel.

 3. Go to https://www.mamp.info/en/ and download the MAMP free version.
 MAMP comes with PHP, Apache server, and MySQL server.
 4. Open MAMP and click on 'Start Server'
 5. When the Apache server and MySQL server are all set up (green light), click on 'Open WebStart page' to start the local server.
 It will open a new tab on your web browser.
-The url is either `http://localhost:8888/MAMP/?language=English` (on Mac) or `http://localhost/MAMP/?language=English` (on Windows)
+The URL is either `http://localhost:8888/MAMP/?language=English` (on Mac) or `http://localhost/MAMP/?language=English` (on Windows)

     <img src="https://i.imgur.com/9pnBnX0.png" alt="MAMP">

-6. This is a **Start** page, where you intereact with your local server.
+6. This is a **Start** page, where you interact with your local server.
 Click on **phpInfo** to be taken to the information page of PHP and Apache.
-Click on **Tools > phpMyAdmin** to be takend to the MySQL databases that contain all data of your websites.
+Click on **Tools > phpMyAdmin** to be taken to the MySQL databases that contain all data of your websites.
 7. We will need a database for your new website (if there are 3 websites, there will be 3 different databases).
 Go to phpMyAdmin and click on `New` in the left panel.
 On the right panel, type "my-first-wp-site" in the database name. *Collation* is a set of rules that determine how data is sorted and compared.
 Pick "utf8_general_ci" as it is the most common collation.
 Then click `Create`.
 You will be taken to the Structure tab of your database.
 The database is empty because there is no table.